Genealogy of Jesus: Explanations for divergence

+Origen, writing in the first half of the 3rd century, notes that the discrepancies between the genealogies were already a problem for many Christians.
+However, he does not provide an explanation for why the differences are present.

-The Church Fathers held that both accounts are true.
+Most Church Fathers held that both accounts are true.
 Eusebius of Caesarea, in his Church history, dedicates the 7th chapter of the first book to that issue, arguing that the divergences are based on whether one is considered as being father by nature or by law.
 Similarly, in his book An Exact Exposition of the Orthodox Faith, John Damascene argues that Heli of the tribe of Nathan died childless, and Jacob of the tribe of Solomon took his wife and raised up seed to his brother and begat Joseph, in accordance with scripture, namely, yibbum (the mitzvah that a man must marry his brother's childless widow); Joseph, therefore, is by nature the son of Jacob, of the line of Solomon, but by law he is the son of Heli of the line of Nathan.

 Modern scholarship tends to see the genealogies of Jesus as theological constructs rather than factual history: family pedigrees would not usually have been available for non-priestly families, and the contradictions between the two lists are seen as clear evidence that these were not based on genealogical records.
 Additionally, the use of titles such as 'Son of God' and 'Son of David' are seen as evidence that they do not come from the earliest Gospel traditions.
 Raymond E. Brown says the genealogies "tell us nothing certain about his grandparents or his great-grand-parents".
 Marcus Borg and John Dominic Crossan contend that both genealogies are inventions to support Messianic claims.